geotools/geotools/docs/developer/conventions/code/qa.rst

     </rule>

-For closing delegates that use an instance object instead of a class static method, the variable name is included in the prefix, so some uninformity in variable names is required.
+For closing delegates that use an instance object instead of a class static method, the variable name is included in the prefix, so some uniformity in variable names is required.

 Error Prone